BOZ2323/diary/diary.md

 git rebase --interactive HEAD~3

 D###Copy directory:###Copy directory:IARY 7.2.2017
+Regular expressions
+anchor, characterset, modifier
+anchor: where in the line

 trying to use sed to replace Zeichenfläche 345-neu.svg by 345.svg
 command: for file in *.svg ; do mv $file ${file//Zeichen/XYZ} ; done changes Zeichenfläche 347-neu.svg to XYZfläche 347-neu.svg